Off-Campus Work-Study Policies and Procedures

 New agencies may also be asked to submit additional information, such as the agency’s mission and funding source(s), as well as proof of nonprofit status.

 The Off-Campus Authorization Request Form

-Work-Study staff completes the top portion of the Federal Work-Study Off-Campus Authorization Request, including the date the form is issued to the student; the student’s name, Boston University ID number, and award amount (Maximum Earnings Level) or award balance; and the current program dates (academic year or summer).
-Contact Work-Study staff to obtain this information if it is not already noted.
+Work-Study students and supervisors should complete the top portion of the Federal Work-Study Off-Campus Authorization Request together, including the date the form is issued to the student; the student’s name, Boston University ID number, and award amount (Maximum Earnings Level) or award balance; and the current program dates (academic year or summer).
+Contact Work-Study staff to obtain this information if there are any questions.

 The form requests approval to work only during the program indicated.
 You must receive separate written authorization from BU Work-Study to hire (or rehire) a student for another program (e.g., to rehire a student from the academic year into the summer).

 When completing the authorization request form, indicate the BU Work-Study job number.
 If you do not know the job number, or if the position is new, indicate the job title and give a detailed description of job responsibilities.
 We will then assign a job number to the position.

 Students who work off campus must be paid on an hourly basis.
 The minimum pay rate for off-campus Work-Study jobs is $10.75 an hour.
 Supervisors should establish a rate based on the complexity and responsibility of the job.
 Students who return to a job, having worked during a prior program, may receive an increase to their pay at the discretion of the supervisor/agency.